zUkrainak47/photomath/res/binom/README.txt

+edit: i just noticed that i kept typing "binom" instead of "binomial" for some reason.

 This is a program created for the purpose of trying to visualize the Newton's Binom.
 The Input takes two factors and the power of the binow, each separated by a space.
 The factors can be either a number (ex.
 "53"), one letter ("b"), a product of a number and a letter ("2b"), or a letter taken to a numeric power ("2b^3")